-I remember as a teenager hiking with my youth group up a place called Devil’s Marbleyard in western Virginia, which is essentially a mountain (in the East Coast sense) of angular boulders.
+I remember as a teenager hiking with my youth group up a place called Devil’s Marbleyard in western Virginia.
+This is essentially a mountain (in the East Coast sense) of angular boulders.
 When we got to the top, one of our youth leaders explained how God made this place exactly how it is today.
-He said that some people would say it was formed by accident, but that God had made it ex nihilo to be the way it was for us to enjoy it.
+He said that some people would say it formed by accident, but that God made it ex nihilo to be the way it was for us to enjoy it.
 Even as a teenager I was skeptical of that answer.
 It was, after all, a giant pile of rocks.

 We recognize that God built into the natural world mechanisms of change: biological reproduction, recycling of nutrients into the soil, the rock cycle, plate tectonics, etc. Nevertheless, God is just as much the Creator and designer of your dog’s new puppies as He is of the sun.
 It’s a great error to think of God as only involved in the supernatural.

 Additionally, the “God made it that way” answer is very unsatisfactory for the scientist or the curious mind.
 After all, God could have done it any way He wanted.
 So why is it this way?
 Think about theistic scientists like Newton, Galileo, and Kepler.
 They weren’t content to stop their investigations simply because they believed God made everything.
 They wanted to know how things worked and why they were the way they were.